-Denote the household's human capital as H and the time spent on production as $\ell$ .
-The production of consumption is $c = y\ell$ , where y = AH is the total income of the household if they worked full-time.
+Denote the family's human capital as H and the time spent on production as l .
+The production of consumption is $c = y\ell$, where y = AH is the total income of the family if they worked full-time.

-The household's time is allocated to production and raising children.
-Denote e as the education given to the children and $\phi$ a fixed cost (in time) in raising children.
+The family's time is allocated to production and raising children.
+Denote e as the education given to the children and φ a fixed cost (in time) in raising children.
 The family's time constraint is: